 Barbara Cook, the legendary Broadway songstress, is the easier of the two.
 Quite simply, Cook played the original female leads in a number of shows at the end of the golden era, and defined how those roles and songs have been performed ever since.
 These include the part of Cunegonde in the original 1956 production of Candide, and Marion Paroo in the original 1957 production of The Music Man.
 The lights will be dimmed for a full minute on the Great White Way in her honor this evening, and deservedly so.

 Glen Campbell is harder to pin down.
 As guitarist on a number of important 1960s recordings, Campbell’s musical contribution will last indefinitely.
 What you may not be aware of is that Glen usually played rhythm guitar in his session work, because he was a genius at playing chords.
-This is often overlooked, because Campbell is often depicted on video playing mind-blowing lead solos.
+This tends to be overlooked, because Campbell is often depicted on video playing mind-blowing lead solos.
 Recordings that feature his lush rhythm guitar styling include:

 • Strangers In the Night — Frank Sinatra